Check Ubuntu Version

 5. hostnamectl command

-The hostnamectl command allows to get or set the system hostname.
-This command also can be used to determine Ubuntu version.
+The hostnamectl command allows getting or set the system hostname.
+This command can also be used to determine Ubuntu version.

 hostnamectl